Live Broadcast

 • sudden onset of sleep

-Do not use this medication after the expiration date that appears on the box, blister pack or tablet container after CAD/EXP.
+Do not use this medication after the expiration date stated on the package, tablet package, or blister after CAD/EXP.
 The expiration date is the last day of the month indicated.

 This medication does not require special storage conditions.

-• The active ingredient is rasagilina.
-Each tablet contains 1 mg of rasagilina (as rasagilina tartrate).
+• The active ingredient is rasagiline.
+Each tablet contains 1 mg of rasagiline (as rasagiline tartrate).

-• The other componentsare microcrystalline cellulose, cornstarch, pregelatinized cornstarch, talc, and stearic acid and sodium fumarate.
+• The other components are microcrystalline cellulose, cornstarch, pregelatinized starch (from corn), talc, and sodium stearyl fumarate.

-Rasagilina Sandoz Pharmaceutical tablets are white to off-white, round, flat, and beveled (6.5 mm) tablets.
+Rasagiline Sandoz Pharmaceutical tablets are white to off-white, round, flat, and beveled (6.5 mm).

-The tablets are presented in blister packs of 10, 28, 30, 98, 100, or 112 tablets and in child-resistant screw-top containers with a desiccant (silica gel) of 30 and 100 tablets.
-The desiccant is used to keep the tablets dry and should not be taken.
+The tablets are available in blister packs of 10, 28, 30, 98, 100, or 112 tablets and in packages with a child-resistant screw cap containing a desiccant (silica gel) of 30 and 100 tablets.
+The desiccant is used to keep the tablets dry and should not be swallowed.

 Centro Empresarial Parque Norte